fishslips/TimSeverance/docs/Academic/Design Patterns/CS-3450/P3 Decorator Re-spec.md

 ### Decorators

-We went over decorators in class and I've shared the Dungeons&Patterns folder with you all that contains some light examples.
-The examples are light so that you can understand the core features of the decorator.
-If you want a recap go to [[Mind Palace/TimSeverance/docs/Academic/CS-3450/Week 7|Decorator]]

 This re-spec is longer than the original, but I go into more detail on how the features can/should be implemented.
+Read the original specification first, and then read this for clarifications if needed.

 ### Project Spec

 You are given 4 files in the project.
 If you are using C++, you can use the .h files, if you're using Java, you can use the Output/StreamOutput.java.
 Everyone else will need to re-write these in their respective language.
 That shouldn't be daunting, they're very small classes.

 #### Output
-This is your decorate-able interface/abstract class.
+This is your common interface/abstract class that is shared between decorators and decoratables.
 Specifies the following methods:

 - Write(t : Any)